Listen at SoundCloud

 The list is a “we” need to change list, not a “you” need to change list.
 You are only responsible for you and the other person is only responsible for himself/herself.
 If one of the persons breaks any of the rules, it does not give you the right to do the same.
 If one of you breaks a rule, please identify it yourself and ask for a "redo" and if you see the other break a rule ask him/her for a "redo" on his/her part so that you continue to learn and grow towards a healthier connection and evolving relationship.

 IMPORTANT: As you go over the list together avoid saying “you do….” and focus more on “I do….”
 And “we do….”
-If you point fingers at one another through this, you will end up arguing while going over a list on how not to argue.
+If you point fingers at one another through this, you will end up arguing while going over a list of how not to argue.

 My Top 10 List